Silver Spirit - Cruise Ship, Europe

 Safety equipment

-Silver Spirit will come equipped with two partially enclosed diesel driven lifeboats, which can reach 6kt and each have a capacity of 150-people.
+Silver Spirit is equipped with two partially enclosed diesel driven lifeboats, which can reach 6kt and each have a capacity of 150-people.
 There are also two cruise tender boats with 150-person capacity and two partially enclosed rescue lifeboats each with a 60-person capacity.
 There is lifesaving equipment, life-rafts and lifebuoys for a maximum of 960 people.

 There are fire alarms and extinguishable water mist systems for passenger, officer, staff and crew accommodation, public rooms, stairs, gallery, laundry and machinery spaces.
 There is an analogue smoke detection system and one forward anti-heeling tanks system.